top of page

 Each pin is colour-coded and comes with short notes so you can get a feel for the place—without falling down a three-hour Reddit rabbit hole.

-• Popular family-friendly compounds
+• Popular family compounds in Riyadh

 Tips for Choosing the Right Compound in Riyadh